 “Isn’t it a bit – loose?”

-I was careful to offer no more than a nod of consensus.
+I carefully offered no more than a nod of consensus.

-The next dress was obviously designed as camouflage, the kind a naturalist might use to mingle among a herd of zebras.
-I struggled…
+The next dress looked like what a naturalist might wear to mingle into a herd of zebras.
+I struggled for a comment.

 She helped me out, “Is it too much — ?”

-“So what do you think?” she asked as the last one was folded into its box.
+“So what do you think?” she asked, as the last dress was folded into its box.